 Dreaming of a Walkable World

-For me, a walkable city is a city where I feel more connected—to my neighbors, to the environment, and to my community.
-Every step I take in a walkable city brings me closer to a world that feels more human, more sustainable, and more full of life.
+To me, a walkable city is a city in which I have a greater connection to my neighbors, to the local environment, and to my community.
+Each step that I take in a walkable city brings me closer to a world that feels more human, more sustainable, and more alive.

-Do you have a favorite place where you love to walk?
-Maybe it’s a quiet street in your neighborhood or a bustling city square.
-I’d love to hear about it!
-Share your thoughts in the comments below, and let’s continue this conversation about the power of walkable cities.
-After all, the more we talk about it, the closer we get to making this dream a reality.
+Do you have a favorite walkable place?
+Maybe YOU have fond memories of walking down a quiet street in your neighborhood, or perhaps you love the fun energy of a busy city square.
+I would love to hear about them!
+Tell me in the comments below, and let’s keep talking about walkable cities—as we talk, we get closer to making that world a reality!